-The Committee reviews the Policy and the remuneration system at least annually and the Policy and review report will be submitted to the Board for approval.
-The review covered the composition of the senior management and key personnel, the roles and responsibilities of the Chief Risk Officer and Human Resources Division in relation to the remuneration system, the risk level and financial stability of the Bank, and the vesting of variable remuneration with reference to the risk appetite and the risk exposure of the Bank.
+The Committee reviews the Policy and the remuneration system at least annually and any material changes to the Policy will be submitted to the Board for approval.
+The review in 2022 mainly covered the roles and responsibilities of the Chief Risk Officer in relation to the remuneration system, the major risk types being considered in risk assessment insofar as they affect the remuneration system, and the deferral arrangements of variable remuneration of senior management and key personnel for better alignment with the expectation outlined in the CG-5, leading to a more prudent remuneration system that is consistent with the Bank's risk appetite.

 The Committee may at its discretion seek information and recommendations from relevant departments, committees or independent consultant as appropriate when conducting the review.
-In 2021, the Committee has engaged Ernst & Young to conduct an independent review on the effectiveness of the Bank's remuneration system to ensure compliance with the principles set out in CG-5.
+In 2022, the Committee has not sought advice from external consultant on remuneration matters but has commissioned Internal Audit Department to conduct an independent review on the effectiveness of the Bank's remuneration system to ensure compliance with the principles set out in CG-5.